 NITAL ETCH TEST

-Nital Solution is a mixture of nitric acid and alcohol commonly used for etching steels.
-It is especially suitable for revealing the micro-structure of carbon steels.
-Nitric acid is a strong oxidizer, and alcohol is a fuel.
+Nital is a mixture of nitric acid and alcohol commonly used for etching carbon steels.
+The name derives from these two ingredients.
+Nital is a named formula listed in ASTM Standard E407.
+This mixture is also known as “nitol” or “nytal”.
+It is important to know that nitric acid is a strong oxidizer, and alcohol is a fuel.
 Mixing them together can be potentially dangerous if you don’t have the proper knowledge or equipment to do so.
 Our pre-mixed, ready-to-use Nital solutions are made with methanol, they are very stable and not liable to explosion.
-We do not sell any Nital stronger than 5% (such as 10% Nital) for safety reasons.
+We do not sell any Nital mixture stronger than 5% (such as 10% Nital) for safety reasons.

 Our Nital etch test products are below:

 - Acid neutralizer, for neutralizing acidic residuals on the sample’s surface.

 - Nital test kit (contains the above 3).

 - Lab tongs, PTFE coated, for dipping the sample into acids.

 - We also have 2% and 3% Nital solutions for metallographic applications.